 - Kale: This crinkly-leaf green has an assertive peppery bite.
 You can find it in flowering, purple, common green, and white varieties.

 - Mustard Greens: Expect a hot mustardy flavor in these light green leaves, though cooking can mellow the heat.

 - Spinach: If you want a mild, sweeter flavor, look for baby spinach at the store—it'll also be less prep work, since the stems are smaller and more tender than larger, mature spinach leaves.

 - Turnip Greens: These greens impart both peppery and mustardy zing, which becomes less pronounced after cooking.

 Choosing and Storing Cooking Greens

-- While most cooking greens are available year-round, their peak season is in the winter months.
-The exception is chard, which is at its peak in the summertime.
+While most cooking greens are available year-round, their peak season is from September to May.
+The exception is chard, which is at its peak in the summertime, from June through August.

 - To store, cut away the center stalks of kale leaves (leave stalks on the other leaves).
-Refrigerate greens in plastic bags for up to three days; the exception is mustard greens, which can be refrigerated for up to a week.
+Refrigerate greens in plastic bags up to five days; the exception is mustard greens, which can be refrigerated up to a week.